craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 INJEST: You consume a portion of the contents of the bottle.
 Expend a charge.
 You resolve all stacks of the 'Infected' [[Ailment]].

-FEED: You feed the a portion of the bottle to another adjacent creature you can see.
+FEED: You feed a portion of the bottle to another adjacent creature you can see.
+Expend a charge.
 That creature resolves all stacks of the 'Infected' [[Ailment]].

 Creation:
 	- 1 Watch spent at 16+ Alchemy or Herbalism